Charitha-08/JobPortal/README.md

 3. Make your changes and commit (`git commit -m "Add your message"`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

-Please ensure your code follows the project's coding standards and includes appropriate tests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.